alexculea/Preboot-Oxide/doc/troubleshooting.md

+### Logging

+All logging is done via standard output.
+The output is directly visible when manually starting from the command line.
+When started as a service with systemd, the output is logged and can be viewed using `journalctl -uf preboot-oxide`.
+The detail logged is controlled by the logging level (verbosity).
+Available levels are:

+    - error (default and always on)
+    - warn
+    - info (recommended for user troubleshooting)
+    - debug
+    - trace

+The level can be configured with the `-v` command line argument or with the `PO_LOG_LEVEL` environment variable, see the [CLI section](./manual.md#command-line) or the [Process environment variables]((./manual.md#process-environment-variables)) section.

 ### Errors

 1. `Address already in use (os error 98)`: Most likely there already is a socket at port 69 interfering with the TFTP service.
-Either disable TFTP (see [Configuring](./configuring.md)) and reuse the existing service or stop the process.
+Either disable TFTP (see [Manual](./manual.md)) and reuse the existing service or stop the process.

     On Linux:
       ```BASH